turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/SemioticsSemantics_Lecture/Transcripts/Prose/AIFSS-04L Semiotics and Semantics Lecture ~ Sganzerla.wav.sentences.csv_transcript.md

 [[start:4543882][end:4545860]] Any other thoughts?

 1:15:46 _Lorena:_
-[[start:4546440][end:4552376]] Yeah, would be cool to explore this idea that we've been actually bringing along here, right?
+[[start:4546440][end:4552376]] Yeah, it would be cool to explore this idea that we've been actually bringing along here, right?
-[[start:4552478][end:4570300]] How we can go with that instrumentally, realistically or how can we understand this general synchronization of the model in terms of specific instantiations and how informative they are?
+[[start:4552478][end:4570300]] How we can go with that instrumentally, realistically or how we can understand this general synchronization of the model in terms of specific instantiations and how informative they are?

 1:16:10 [[start:4570370][end:4571804]] Is that really interesting?
-[[start:4571922][end:4579084]] Or how can these things be actually raised in terms of modeling?
+[[start:4571922][end:4579084]] Or how can these things be actually reified in terms of modeling?
 [[start:4579132][end:4584736]] And if that happens, does that have any specific consequences actually or not?
 [[start:4584838][end:4585810]] Maybe not.

 1:16:28 _Daniel:_
 [[start:4588470][end:4589218]] Awesome.
 [[start:4589384][end:4593342]] Well, very ambitious and excellent lecture.
-[[start:4593406][end:4596660]] So thank you very much Lorena, and talk to you.
+[[start:4593406][end:4596660]] So thank you very much Lorena, and talk to you...

 1:16:37 _Lorena:_
 [[start:4597670][end:4601062]] Just keep in mind I was just like trying to ask these questions.